shakacode/react_on_rails/README.md

 (Want to become a contributor?
 [Contact us](mailto:contact@shakacode.com) for an Slack team invite!
 Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

 # NEWS
+* 2016-08-27: We now have a [Documentation Gitbook](https://shakacode.gitbooks.io/react_on_rails/content/) for improved readability & reference.
 * 2016-08-21: v6.1 ships with serveral new features and bug fixes.
 See the [Changelog](CHANGELOG.md).
 * 2016-07-28: If you're doing server rendering, be sure to use mini\_racer!
 See [issues/428](https://github.com/shakacode/react_on_rails/issues/428).
 It's supposedly much faster than `therubyracer`.
 * *See [NEWS.md](NEWS.md) for more notes over time.*